How to Spot Bad Scientific Studies in Psychology

 3. P-Hacking and Misuse of Statistics

 One of the most problematic practices in psychological research (and science in general) is p-hacking, where researchers manipulate their data until they achieve statistically significant results (p < 0.05).
-This can involve cherry-picking data, re-running analyses multiple times, or selectively reporting only favorable outcomes.
+This can involve cherry-picking data, re-running analyses multiple times, or selectively reporting only favourable outcomes.

 Why it matters: